priyank-p/reminder-app/README.md

 The dev server by default runs on `localhost:7213`, you can customize this by setting the `PORT` enviorment variable to whatever you want instead.
-And a sidenote there is also webpack-dev-server that gets started when you run the dev-server by default it will start on port `7214` or on the next port of (if specified) `PORT`.
+And also note that there is also webpack-dev-server that gets started when you run the dev-server by default it will start on port `7214` or on the next port of (if specified) `PORT`.